maximumachievers/maximumachievers.github.io/_posts/6-01-01-special-education.md

 published: true
 ---

 MAES believes all children should have the opportunities to learn in ways appropriate to their unique learning styles.
 Special needs may hinder children from learning in typical school environments.
-MAES desires to partner with schools, organizations, and most of all, parents in helping their children to reach their full potential.
+MAES desires to partner with schools, organizations, and most of all, families in helping children to reach their full potential.